 I'm doing great.

-It's not no, no, it's worse Al Professor, it's worse than lies.
+Professor, it's worse than lies.

 Oh, I know.

-This is this is virulent anti-Semitism.
+This is virulent anti-Semitism.

 Yeah.

-The idea that Israel discriminates based on religion, Israel is the nation-state of the Jewish people.
+The idea that Israel discriminates based on religion, Israel is the nation state of the Jewish people.

-The Palestinian authority that they support have in their constitution that Palestine will be a Muslim state, and no Jew will be allowed ever to own property there in Israel under its Declaration of Independence and under its basic laws, there's complete equal rights for Muslims, Christians, and Jews.
+The Palestinian Authority that they support have in their constitution that Palestine will be a Muslim state and no Jew will be allowed ever to own property there.

-Uh, yes, it's the nation-state of the Jewish people.
+Yes, it's the nation-state of the Jewish people.

-But when you compare the rights that Arabs have in Israel with the rights that Arabs have in every Muslim country in the world, it's it's just shocking.
+But when you compare the rights that Arabs have in Israel with the rights that Arabs have in every Muslim country in the world, it's just shocking.

 And I lay this all out in my new book, Defending Israel.